openvinotoolkit/openvino_tensorflow/README.md

 # Intel<sup>®</sup> OpenVINO™ integration with TensorFlow

 This repository contains the source code of Intel<sup>®</sup> OpenVINO™ integration with TensorFlow, a product needed to enable Intel<sup>®</sup> OpenVINO™ runtime and optimizations for TensorFlow.
-Intel<sup>®</sup> OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel silicon such as Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius<sup>TM</sup> MyriadX VPUs - referred as VAD-M or HDDL.
+Intel<sup>®</sup> OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel silicon such as Intel CPUs, Intel integrated GPUs, Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius<sup>TM</sup> MyriadX VPUs - referred as VAD-M or HDDL.

 ## Installation